Egordoesprogramming/UnbeatableTicTacToe/README.md

-# How to pay
+# How To Play
-Open
+To start the game...